1987 Okinawan Tu-16 airspace violation: Background

 Throughout the Cold War the USSR flew Tokyo Express flights nearby Japan.
 From 1967 to 1987, Soviet aircraft had violated Japanese airspace 20 times.
 On September 6, 1976 Soviet pilot Viktor Belenko had flown his MiG-25 to Hokkaido in order to defect to the United States.
-Japanese radar had been unable to adequately track him, and the F-4EJ fighters of the 302nd Tactical Fighter Squadron launched from Chitose Air Base had been unable to intercept him.
-This was a major embarrassment and led to changes in the Japanese air defense system.
+Japanese radar had been unable to adequately track him, and the F-4EJ fighters of the 302nd Tactical Fighter Squadron launched from Chitose Air Base had been unable to intercept him and the Japanese air defense system.

 In the mid-1980s, the Soviet Union had air and naval forces based at Cam Ranh Base in Vietnam.
 These forces included MiG-23 fighters and around 16 Tupolev Tu-16 bombers.
 Long-ranged Tu-16 aircraft regularly passed Japanese territory traveling between Vladivostok in the Soviet Union to Vietnam.
 JASDF fighters had previously intercepted them as they neared or entered Japanese airspace.

 On August 27, 1987 a Soviet aircraft had entered Japanese airspace near Rebun island in Hokkaido.